 May 21, 10 am, Van Dyke Performance Space, Greensboro Cultural Center, 200 N Davie Street, Greensboro Bound Literary Festival, Greensboro, NC.
 Register here

 May 19, 8:30 am, virtual conversation with Rose Hoban, editor-in-chief of NC Health News, for the "Health Care Half Hour NC."
-Register here.
+Listen here.

 May 14, 2 pm, virtual book club discussion, WFDD, Winston-Salem, NC.
 Register here.

 April 24, 4 pm, book talk, Forsyth County Public Library, 660 W. 5th Street, Winston-Salem, NC.
 Details to follow.

 April 9, 6 pm, in conversation with Valena Beety, author of Manifesting Justice and co-leader of the Academy of Justice at Arizona State University, Changing Hands, Tempe, AZ.
 Register here.